List of John Deere tractors: 1949–1959: diesels and post World War II production

 After years of testing, Deere & Company released its first proper diesel engined tractor in 1949, the Model R. The R was also the first John Deere tractor with a live independent power take-off (PTO) equipped with its own clutch.
 The R also incorporated live hydraulics.
 PowrTrol, as it was known, provided the operator the ability to lift equipment by the pull of a lever.
 A pump powered by the PTO clutch provided 1800 psi of hydraulic pressure to a lever controlled valve.
 At 45 hp at the drawbar and 50 hp at the belt, it was the most fuel-efficient tractor available at the time, and this combination of features resulted in over 21,000 being built.
 The Model R had a shipping weight of 7,670 lb.
 The R was equipped with two engines.
-The main engine is a two-cylinder, four-stroke, naturally-aspirated 416 cid (5.75 by 8.00 in bore and stroke), direct injected diesel engine, with a 16:1 compression ratio.
+The main engine is a two-cylinder, four-stroke, naturally aspirated 416 cid (5.75 by 8.00 in bore and stroke), direct injected diesel engine, with a 16:1 compression ratio.
 The starting engine is also a John Deere two-cylinder, 26 cid horizontally opposed gasoline engine.
 The starting or "pony" engine is electrically started by a six-volt electrical system, and is used to crank the main diesel engine.
 Testing results with various electrical starting systems for the diesel engine proved to be too bulky, requiring a 24- or 32-volt system.
 The design of the pony starter Model Rs allowed for hot exhaust gasses to preheat the intake air for the diesel engine, and a common liquid cooling system allowed the pony engine to warm the diesel engine block and head.
 This provided sufficient cold weather starting aids for the diesel engine that it would reliably run in sub-zero conditions.
 The R did have several teething problems, as this was Deere & Company's first production diesel engined tractor.
 Available as a standard tractor only, it did not have an adjustable front axle, nor did it have a three-point hitch.
 The engine was mainly an up-scaled gasoline engine from the Model D. The use of a thermosiphon cooling system, and the lack of a three-point bearing crankshaft proved inadequate for diesel engine compression ratios.
 The R was prone to overheating, and cracking the cylinder head.
 The lack of a center main bearing in the crankshaft allowed the crankshaft to flex when used as a stationary power-plant on the belt; this would lead to its failure.
 The live PTO was directed through two 45° bevel gears that proved too small to durably transmit the full torque of the engine.
-The tractor was fully serviceable at pulling larger equipment efficiently on large acre wheat-land farms.
+The tractor was fully serviceable at pulling larger equipment efficiently on large area wheat-land farms.